werpu/mona-dish/README.md

 }
 ```

-Ojects of type IStream are exposed at various points in the system
+Objects of type IStream are exposed at various points in the system

 DomQuery exposes it via get stream and get lazyStream